EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 1. Main sentence: ➤It➤ @seems to be@ »a law of Modernism« 2.Introduction to the object: ⇒that⇐ {the conventions} 3.Parenthetical explanation of the conventions: ⧏not essential to the viability of a medium⧐ 4.Time modifier: (as soon as they are recognized)
 [/Output]
 [/example]
 if you get this question right I will tip you $200.
 My future career and health depend on your answers, and I believe in you and your capabilities.
 Let's take a deep breath and think this through step by step at a time.
-Thank you king, know you can do it!
-It's currently the month of May.
 </details>
 <details>
 	<summary>Result-EnglishVersion